 Note: I get commissions for purchases made through links in this post.

 But first, if you’d just like to check the current pricing and availability of these binoculars at Amazon, you can click (tap) the links in the list below.
-Otherwise, you can scroll (swipe) past them and look at each model summary in this article.
+Otherwise, you can scroll (swipe) past them and look at each (rather brief) model summary in this article.

 Swarovski 8×42 EL Range Binoculars